jakewvincent/mkdnflow.nvim/README.md

 * Vimwiki doesn't use markdown by default; mkdnflow only works for markdown
 * I'm intending mkdnflow to be a little lighter weight/less involved than Vimwiki.
 Mkdnflow doesn't and won't provide syntax highlighting and won't create new filetypes (although it now optionally provides link concealing, since this was a requested feature).
+* Mkdnflow allows you to [prevent modules from being loaded](#modules-dictionary-like-table) that provide features you don't want or don't expect to use (all are enabled by default)
+    * User commands associated with these modules will not be defined if it depends on a module that is not loaded, and mappings to those commands will not be created either
 * Written in Lua

 ## ✨ Features